oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 kubectl get pods --user=oidc-user -n default
 ```

 This should open a browser window to authenticate you.
-You can use your Okta account credential to log in.
+You can use your Okta account credentials to log in.

 You can play around with different users in different groups to test out the RBAC configuration we did.
 Users who are not in the `k8s-admins` group in Okta should not be able to access any resource.
 Users who are only in the `restricted-users` group should only be able to see pods and services.